 In general, new entrants in the period covered by the Group's report are reviewed each year.
-However, for some portfolio companies it may be appropriate to start complying with the Guidelines in the second financial year under private equity ownership.
-This may be because their first year end following private equity ownership falls outside of the period covered by the review and the financial statements have been signed under previous ownership.
+For some portfolio companies it may be appropriate to start complying with the Guidelines in the second financial year under private equity ownership.
+This may be because their first year-end following private equity ownership falls outside of the period covered by the review and the financial statements have been signed under previous ownership.
 There may also be cases where the acquisition structuring undertaken means that the results in the financial statements will not present a meaningful comparison to previous years or the future, although the Group notes pro-forma information could be used where possible.
+Due to significant transactional restructuring in its first year under private equity ownership, Parkdean Holidays (owned by Alchmey Partners and Electra Partners) has been given a year's grace to comply with the Guidelines.
+Trainline (owned by KKR) has a later year-end in the review cycle so has not prepared its first year accounts under private equity ownership in time to be reviewed in the current year and has also been given a year's grace.
+The owners of both companies are committed to ensuring their portfolio companies will comply next year.
+In addition, Advanced Computer Systems (Vista Equity Partners) was due to be reviewed this year as it is new to the population, but its audited annual report and financial statements were not available in time for the review.
+The Group is continuing its discussions with its owners to encourage compliance.

-There were three new entrants therefore that were not reviewed in the current year as they were not in a position to comply fully with the Guidelines.
-These companies (and their backers) are: HC-One (Safanad, Formation Capital and management), Village Urban Resorts (KSL Capital) and Voyage Healthcare (Partners Group and Duke Street).
-All of these companies are backed by firms who are new to the Guidelines reporting process.
-As outlined in the feedback statement when the revised Guidelines were published in July 2014, the Group intended to be flexible in its approach to implementation in the first year of adoption for cases such as these.
-Therefore whilst these companies have been given a year's grace, we would strongly urge them to comply next year.
-Pizza Express is also a new entrant this year in the population as a stand-alone entity (it was previously part of the Gondala Group).
-Its reporting year end does not fall within the scope of this year's report and will be reviewed next year.
+It is Pizza Express's second year in the population as a stand-alone entity (it was previously part of the Gondala Group).
+Like the previous year, its reporting year-end does not fall within the scope of this year's report due to an extended period of accounting and so will be reviewed next year.